 I’ve featured a hell of a lot of Makeup Revolution products on my blog since they launched three years ago, but I had slowed down on the amount of reviews I was doing as I wasn’t wowed by their launches at the start of the year.
 I don’t know what’s happened but their launches have definitely been more exciting within the last few months in my opinion, and they’ve definitely piqued my interest so I couldn’t help myself from purchasing some of their new releases.
-It’s no secret that I think Makeup Revolution excel themselves with their unique products and formulas but when I saw they’d created a ‘dupe’ of the Huda Beauty Rose Gold Palette with the I Heart Makeup Chocolate Rose Gold Eyeshadow Palette, I knew I needed to buy it as I’d been eyeing up the Huda palette but I wasn’t prepared to pay £56 as the reviews have been so mixed.
+It’s no secret that I think Makeup Revolution excel themselves with their unique products and formulas but when I saw that I Heart Revolution had created a ‘dupe’ of the Huda Beauty Rose Gold Palette with the I Heart Makeup Chocolate Rose Gold Eyeshadow Palette, I knew I needed to buy it as I’d been eyeing up the Huda palette but I wasn’t prepared to pay £56 as the reviews have been so mixed.

 I can totally understand why their dupes are so popular, espeically in this instance where I loved the colours of the Huda palette but I didn’t want to risk paying nearly £60 for a palette which might be underwhelming.
 There are so many makeup releases it can be hard to keep up and not to mention the expense of purchasing new launches.
 I wasn’t sure I’d like the formula of the Rose Gold Palette, but I also wasn’t sure on the colours either so by buying the Makeup Revolution I Heart Makeup Chocolate Rose Gold Eyeshadow Palette, if I loved it I could then purchase the original if I wanted to… but as a spoiler I don’t see the need as this is a brilliant palette.